 Trim the ends off, leaving 1/8 of an inch of cording.
 You can add a dot of jewelry glue to the knot for extra strength.
 I just pulled the knot inside a bead and it was very snug and tight.

 It may take you a few tries to get the size, fit and beads to lay right at first.
-Once you get used to it you can make this lightning fast!
+Once you get used to it you can make these beauties lightning fast!
 Wear them stacked together and that’s it!
-You got some super cute and trendy bracelets that didn’t cost a fortune but look like they did!
+You will have super cute and trendy bracelets that didn’t cost a fortune but look like they did!